saheedniyi02/fpl-ai/README.md

-# fpl-ai
-A system that predicts fpl points of players

-MACHINE LEARNING + Fantasy Premier league (@fpl__ai)
+## MACHINE LEARNING + Fantasy Premier league ([@fpl__ai](https://twitter.com/fpl__AI))

-Can machine learning models be used to  predict FPL points of players?
+#### Can machine learning models be used to  predict FPL points of players?

 I decided to build a machine learning project to check if this is possible, and to check the quality of the predictions.
 A twitter account created to monitor the results of the model can be found here .

 Source code can be found here

-Data used?
+#### Data used?

-Finding FPL data was pretty hard for me at first , I checked data from Opta stats and any popular football stats platform you could think of but I couldn't get, after searching deeply I came across a GitHub repository for FPL data and thankfully the data had FPL data from 2016/17.
-I also discovered that FPL has an API that gives access to statistics, for the current season.
+Finding FPL data was pretty hard for me at first , I checked data from Opta stats and any popular football stats platform you could think of but I couldn't get, after searching deeply I came across a [GitHub repository for FPL data](https://github.com/vaastav/Fantasy-Premier-League) and thankfully the data had FPL data from 2016/17.
+I also discovered that FPL has an [API](https://medium.com/@frenzelts/fantasy-premier-league-api-endpoints-a-detailed-guide-acbd5598eb19) that gives access to fantasy football data, for the current season.

 Data from the github repository was used to train the model, the fpl API will be used to get data for every gameweek (Gameweek 1 data already collected) in the current season.

-Data Cleaning and data preparation:
+#### Data Cleaning and data preparation:

-Train Data
+#### Train Data

 Although the FPL repository has data from 2016/17, I discovered there were many missing Gameweeks for the 2016/17, 2017/18, 2018/19,2019/20 seasons respectively.